natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Scribe.hs
 Scribe is a language for use with databases.
 Like SQL databases, Scribe supports tables, rows, columns, and individual entries.
 Scribe is "self-aware" in the sense that it can reference its own tables through a function called "Promises".
 When a Promise is made, it is left  unparsed as a Frame type (construct Promise {keyval=name,link=otherTable}).
 There is no implementation to resolve promises.
 This is left up to the discretion of the application using Scribe.

+### Preprocess.hs
+Preprocess is a library for reading the preprocess language.
+Preprocess maps multiple inputs to one output for use in chat bots and text preprocessors.
+Preprocess supports comments between two dollar signs $$.
+An odd number of dollar signs can be used for use in mapping either inputs or outputs.
+Inline comments will be removed as well.